ammar/regexp_parser/README.md

 walk(root)

 # output
-> Regexp::Expression::Root
+# > Regexp::Expression::Root
-  > Regexp::Expression::Group::Options
+#   > Regexp::Expression::Group::Options
-    > Regexp::Expression::Literal
+#     > Regexp::Expression::Literal
-    > Regexp::Expression::Group::Capture
+#     > Regexp::Expression::Group::Capture
-      > Regexp::Expression::Literal
+#       > Regexp::Expression::Literal
-    > Regexp::Expression::CharacterSet
+#     > Regexp::Expression::CharacterSet
 ```

-Note: quantifiers do not appear in the output because they are members of the
+_Note: quantifiers do not appear in the output because they are members of the
 Expression class.
-See the next section for more details.
+See the next section for details._

 ---
 ### Expression